- Thursday, 17 February 2022 at 5:57 am

-Victorian public sector agencies and bodies subject to Part 4 of the (Vic) (PDP Act) must comply with the Victorian Protective Data Security Standards (VPDSS).
+Victorian public sector agencies and bodies subject to Part 4 of the Privacy and Data Protection Act 2014 (Vic) (PDP Act) must comply with the Victorian Protective Data Security Standards (VPDSS).
 The VPDSS establish a set of consistent criteria for applying risk-based security practices to manage and protect public sector information.

 'An organisation identifies and assesses the security value of public sector information'.